 The World at War, 1914–1918 February 11 – August 3, 2014

 The exhibition, The World at War, 1914–1918, marks the centenary of the start of World War I. Once thought to be "the war to end war," such naïve optimism was quickly shattered by the experience of civilian and soldier thrust into the shared horror of industrial warfare.
-The war lasted four long years and killed ten million people.
+The war lasted four long years and killed ten million servicemen.

 Wilfred Owen eulogized those killed in battle as "our undying dead."
 Siegfried Sassoon called them "the nameless names."
 And Gertrude Stein famously pronounced the casualties as well as the survivors of the war "The Lost Generation," whose world view had been changed forever.